County of Armagh: A Home to Northern Ireland’s Most Worth-Visiting Sites

 Brownlow House and Lurgan Park

 Want to spend a fun day full of activities?
-There is a lot of things of do in the county of Armagh.
+There are a lot of things to do in the county of Armagh.
 Head to Craigavon Watersports Center and spend the day by the facilities of the Craigavon Lakes.
 There, you can participate in many activities including canoeing, banana boating, water-skiing, sailing, and windsurfing as well.